batazor/batazor.ru/README.md

 # my-blog
-Blog about me, programming and DevOps
+Blog about me.
+Main themes: programming, DevOps and etc.